Visit The Famous City Ronda in Spain

-A small town with 35.000 inhabitants, tucked away on a plateau surrounded by ragged mountains.
+It is a small town with 35.000 inhabitants, tucked away on a plateau surrounded by ragged mountains.

 Reachable only by a winding road with a sheer drop on one side and cliffs on the other.

-Located at approx. 100 km West of Malaga on Spain´s popular Costa del Sol.
+It is located at approx. 100 km West of Malaga on Spain´s popular Costa del Sol.

 Writers, painters, singers and countless less famous visitors have been attracted to and inspired by Ronda.